p4bloxx/Bookmark-landing-page/README.md

 ### What I learned

-hi everyone ;) in this challenge I faced some excellent challenges regarding the layout of the various sections and the management of the various svg images such as that of the **hero-section**, but above all the **Tab-sections** helped me train list and **FAQ-section** in which I had to both arrange the individual components as best as possible and execute adequate **JS** code.
+hello everyone ;) in this challenge I faced some excellent challenges regarding the management of the layout of the various sections and the management of the various images in SVG format such as that of the **hero-section**; But above all, both the **Tab-sections** and the **FAQ section** helped me manage a slightly more complex layout and match the appropriate **JS** code.

-This time too I tried to use the CSS compilation technique called **CUBE CSS** to try to keep the code as clean as possible and avoid repetitions; however, I don't think I did it as best as I could....I can improve
+This time too I tried to use the CSS compilation technique called **CUBE CSS** to try to keep the code as clean as possible and avoid repetitions; However, I don't think I did it to the best of my ability...

 ### Continued development